 - Licensing Training Requirements

-- Child Care Subsidy: HHS provides financial assistance with child care expenses.
+- Child Care Subsidy: HHSS provides financial assistance with child care expenses.

 - (The Nebraska Department of Health and Human Services Website has updated their software – the provided link will give you a spreadsheet showing the “before and after list” of the addresses/URL’s so you can more easily find the pages you frequent or link to: DHHS Public Website Before and After URL Change List)

 Head Start State Collaboration Office (HSSCO): Developed to help build early childhood systems and support for all low income children and to encourage collaboration between Head Start and other programs.